 Quality Grant Application Review.
 All grant applications to the NEA are reviewed on the basis of artistic excellence and artistic merit, as required by the agency's authorizing legislation.
 Applications generally receive three levels of review.
 First, they are reviewed by independent, national panels of artists and art experts.
 Panels make recommendations that are forwarded to the National Council on the Arts (NCA).
 The NCA, the NEA's advisory body, comprises nationally and internationally renowned artists, distinguished scholars, and arts patrons appointed by the President, and members of Congress (who serve ex officio).
 Per the NEA's authorizing legislation, "in making such appointments, the President shall give due regard to equitable representation of women, minorities, and individuals with disabilities who are involved in the arts and shall make such appointments so as to represent equitably all geographical areas in the United States."
-The NCA reviews and makes recommendations on the applications and makes final decisions on all grant awards.
+The NCA reviews and makes recommendations on the applications.
+Those recommendations for funding are sent to the NEA Chair.
+The Chair reviews those applications and makes final decisions on all grant awards.

 The NEA's application review process relies on the assistance of citizen experts who serve as panelists and consultants; their membership must comply with the agency's authorizing legislation which includes ensuring "that all panels are composed, to the extent practicable, of individuals reflecting a wide geographic, ethnic, and minority representation as well as individuals reflecting diverse artistic and cultural points of view."
 To achieve this mandate, the NEA carefully tracks the characteristics of each panel, including the percentage of new versus returning panelists, representation from people of color, sex/gender balance, and geographic diversity.
 The NEA also ensures that panelists bring diverse points of view to the grant application review process, as evidenced by factors such as their experience in the arts, education and/or work experience, and other professional activities.
 At the end of each year, the NEA analyzes its achievements in these areas.
 Panels contribute significantly to the Chair's funding decisions.
-For review of FY 2023 applications, the NEA anticipates that approximately 700 citizen experts will review approximately 6,500 grant applications.
+For review of FY 2024 applications, the NEA anticipates that approximately 800 citizen experts will review approximately 7,100 grant applications.